Updated August 1, 2023

 While using our Site, we may ask you to provide us with certain personally identifiable information that can be used to contact or identify you.

-Like many website operators, we may collect information that your browser sends whenever you visit our Sites (“Log Data”).
+Like many website operators, we may collect information your browser sends whenever you visit our Sites (“Log Data”).
 This Log Data may include information such as your computer’s Internet Protocol (“IP”) address, browser type, browser version, the pages of our Site that you visit, the time and date of your visit, the time spent on those pages, and other statistics.
-In addition, we may use third-party services such as Google Analytics that collect, monitor, and analyze this information, including identifiers used for cross-tracking for digital advertising purposes, from which you can opt-out by filling out this Google Analytics Opt-out form.
+In addition, we may use third-party services such as Google Analytics that collect, monitor, and analyze this information, including identifiers used for cross-tracking for digital advertising purposes, from which you can opt-out by filling out this Opt-out form.

 The personally identifiable information that we collect is used to complete requested transactions, provide our services, update our databases, and provide support, and you agree we may contact you for these purposes, as well as for service updates, newsletters, marketing, or promotional materials and other information that relate to our business interests.
-If you do not wish to receive these communications, we encourage you to opt-out of any further receipt by following the opt-out provisions provided in each such communication.
+If you do not wish to receive these communications, we encourage you to opt out of any further receipt by following the opt-out provisions provided in each such communication.

 If you wish to terminate a customer relationship with us, your personal information will be retained as long as required to service your account and comply with our legal obligations, handle disputes, and enforce our agreements.

 We sell and maintain integrated cloud-based accounts receivable automation, credit management monitoring, workflow, and information solutions largely to midsize and enterprise businesses.
 In connection with this, we may receive business-related information from the EU, and Switzerland, including contact information of individual representatives of the businesses with whom our customers or we are dealing, including, without limitation, names, addresses, work phone numbers, work email addresses, etc. of EU Persons (“EU Data”) and Swiss persons.
-In connection with some services, our customers use our hosted technology platform to augment our data with their data at their own discretion.
-As EU, UK, and Swiss Data covered by this Notice is by definition sent to us by another company in the EU, UK, or Switzerland (e.g., a customer of Smyyth), the categories of data sent and the purposes of processing often depend on such other company and in some cases we do not control the data and we may need to provide you to the supplier or controller of that data to address any concerns or issues, with whom the EU, UK, or Swiss Person typically has closer employment or business relationship (and which, therefore, can provide additional information on categories of data shared with us).
+In connection with some services, our customers use our hosted technology platform to augment our data with their data at their discretion.
+As EU, UK, and Swiss Data covered by this Notice are by definition sent to us by another company in the EU, UK, or Switzerland (e.g., a customer of Smyyth), the categories of data sent and the purposes of processing often depend on such other company and in some cases we do not control the data, and we may need to provide you to the supplier or controller of that data to address any concerns or issues, with whom the EU, UK, or Swiss Person typically has closer employment or business relationship (and which, therefore, can provide additional information on categories of data shared with us).
 We will not use Client Personal Data for any other purposes than for the purposes that Smyyth clients provide such information.